Second Anglo Mysore war

 In 1782, Haider Ali inflicted a severe defeat on the English compelling them to flee Madras.

-But he died shortly afterwards and the war was carried on by his son, Tipu Sultan.
+But he died shortly afterward and the war was carried on by his son, Tipu Sultan.

-Tipu Sultan continued the war for another year but absolute success eluded both the sides.
+Tipu Sultan continued the war for another year but absolute success eluded both sides.

 According to the Treaty:

 By the terms of the Treaty, Tipu Sultan relinquished his claims to the Carnatic.